 Eligible applicants to this Program must own a single-family home structure in which a full-time resident resides, either the owner or a renter.
 Households must also be below eighty percent (80%) AMFI.

 Priority will be given to:

-- Elderly residents (sixty-five (65) years old or older) - Critical Recovery Workforce (CRW) personnel274
+- Elderly residents (sixty-five (65) years old or older)279 - Critical Recovery Workforce (CRW) personnel280 - Residents with high risk energy and water security281